OSAA delays spring sports decision

 Board members reportedly discussed the possibility of shifting spring activities and state championships into the summer but were not in favor of the change at this time.

-The OSAA staff has been working with Dr. Mick Koester, chief medical adviser and chair of the OSAA's Sports Medicine Advisory Committee, to develop guidelines for student safety should schools be able to reconvene this spring.
+The OSAA staff has been working with Dr. Mick Koester, Chief Medical Advisor and chair of the OSAA's Sports Medicine Advisory Committee, to develop guidelines for student safety should schools be able to reconvene this spring.

-Guidelines include requiring an initial seven-day period with practices only and no contests, as well as limiting practice to once per day and no more than three hours.
+Guidelines include requiring an initial seven-day period with practices only and no contests as well as limiting practice to once per day and no more than three hours in length.

-The board recommended that, should games and sports resume, late afternoon starts and weekend contests should be scheduled whenever possible to limit the loss of class time.
+The board also recommended that should games and sports resume that late afternoon starts and weekend contests should be scheduled whenever possible to limit the loss of class time.

-The board also sent a memo to all school districts concerning the its current thinking.
+The board also sent a memo to all school districts concerning the current thinking of the board.

 That memo can be found at http://www.osaa.org/today/article/1633/view?title=COVID+Update+-+April+1%2C+2020

-The board has another online meeting scheduled for Wednesday, April 15, to discuss any new developments regarding the COVID-19 situation and take any actions it deems necessary regarding spring activities and state championships.
+The board has another online meeting scheduled for Wednesday, April 15 to discuss any new developments regarding the COVID-19 situation and take any actions they deem necessary regarding spring activities and state championships.